 Students majoring in Psychology at Shepherd learn about the scientific study of human behavior through both traditional classwork and experiential learning such as service-learning, research assistantships, clinical internships, and study abroad.
 Students also have opportunities to engage with the local community.
 Our focus on the science of psychology prepares students with a variety of skills that will be useful in many careers and also strongly prepares those who choose to continue their education in pursuit of a graduate degree.
 As teachers, our award-winning, highly engaged faculty ensure our students are progressing by getting to know each of them.
 We do this by keeping classes small (most classes for majors have around 20-25 students), by assigning each major to one of the full-time faculty as an academic advisor, and by offering a number of opportunities to work one-on-one with faculty outside the classroom.
 This close faculty-student interaction also promotes student engagement and success.

 Feel free to explore this site using the links above and to the left.
 If you have any questions about the Psychology major at Shepherd, contact Dr. Chris Lovelace at firstname.lastname@example.org.
 We look forward to having you join us!

 Those wishing to support our mission financially may do so by visiting our Giving page.

-In conjunction with the missions of Shepherd University and the College of Social and Behavioral Sciences, the Department of Psychology facilitates student learning of core psychological knowledge, skills, and values and supports students’ career aspirations and academic goals through quality teaching, mentoring, and advising.
-Through service and research, the department encourages meaningful faculty and student participation in the community.
-The department accepts that psychology is an objective natural science.
-We apply the University’s core values in the work of the department and abide by the American Psychological Association’s Ethical Principles and Code of Conduct.
+In conjunction with the missions of Shepherd University and the College of Arts, Humanities, and Social Sciences, the Psychology program facilitates student learning of core psychological knowledge, skills, and values and supports students’ career aspirations and academic goals through quality teaching, mentoring, and advising.
+Through service and research, the program encourages meaningful faculty and student participation in the community.
+The program accepts that psychology is an objective natural science.
+We apply the University’s core values in the program and abide by the American Psychological Association’s Ethical Principles and Code of Conduct.